Last weekend's huge Hong Kong protest might be just the beginning

 Breaking News Emails

-Hong Kong was bracing for more demonstrations and strikes Tuesday night over plans for a law that would allow extraditions to mainland China.
+Hong Kong was hit with more demonstrations and strikes on Wednesday over plans for a law that would allow extraditions to mainland China.

-The planned protests come three days after as many as 1 million people took to the streets against the bill.
+The protests, which came three days after as many as 1 million people took to the streets against the bill, led authorities to indefinitely delay a scheduled legislative debate on the measure.

 Hong Kong is a former British colony that was returned to Chinese rule in 1997.
 It has since been governed as a semiautonomous region under the principle of "one country, two systems."
 In theory, this should allow Hong Kong to retain its own economic and administrative system, free from Beijing's interference until 2047.